eikon-frontend/inside.eikon/web/app/plugins/vod-infomaniak/readme.txt

 == Changelog ==

+= 1.6,9 (26/05/2025) =
+* JM: Better implementation of the dashjs

 = 1.5.11 (13/05/2025) =
 * Fix an error with old php version

 = 1.5.10 (11/12/2024) =
 * various security patches